Budgets

 sessions.response_style: terseutility_modelfor runtime utility text work- compaction thresholds and

-/compact workflow.review_modelfor cheaper review passes
+/compact workflow.review_modelfor routing review passes to a designated model

 Those are covered in Cost Tracking & Optimization and Context Management.